To download our leaflet click here.

-Under the chair of the Federal Chancellor, the members of the executive body with policymaking powers include all federal ministers and heads of the Länder, the presidents of the Austrian Association of Cities and Towns and of the Austrian Association of Municipalities as well as the heads of the social and economic partners.
+The political decision-making body is chaired by the Federal Chancellor and its members include all federal ministers and heads of the Länder, the presidents of the Austrian Association of Cities and Towns and the Austrian Association of Municipalities as well as the heads of the social and economic partners with a consulting vote.

 ÖROK and Europe

 Within the context of European regional and spatial development policies, ÖROK has played an important role as the co-ordinating body between the internal and the European level since Austria’s accession to the European Union.

 The drafting of the “Partnership Agreement STRAT.AT 2020” for the European Structural and Investment Funds and ongoing support in this context during the programming period 2014 to 2020 are again integrated into ÖROK’s operations.
 Additionally, programming work for the ERDF relating to the Objective “Investment for Growth and Jobs” was done within the common platform provided by ÖROK.
 The ÖROK Office has been appointed Managing Authority for the Austria-wide Investment for Growth and Jobs/ ERDF programme 2014-2020.

 ÖROK’s tasks in the preparations for the programming period include, for example, defining the regional aid map pursuant to the EU state aid rules (Art.
 87 EC-Treaty), coordination of the national distribution of funds from the EU Structural Funds as well as issues relating to evaluation and programme administration.